 Walking trips and other nearby activities are considered a regular part of the school program.
 Extended and overnight trips may require students and chaperones to complete participant contracts.

-The American Academy of Pediatrics recommends a annual well child exam (which includes a physical) with your pediatrician for all children.
-CCSU supports this recommendation and supports all students seeing their doctor annually for this purpose.
+The American Academy of Pediatrics recommends an annual well child exam (which includes a physical) with your pediatrician for all children.
+EWSD supports this recommendation and supports all students seeing their doctor annually for this purpose.

 Injuries: Accidents can happen in school buildings, on field studies, in school buses, and on school grounds.
-All serious injuries occurring during regular school hours must be reported to the School Nurse for evaluation and referral to outside medical care as necessary.
+All serious injuries occurring during regular school hours will be reported to the School Nurse for evaluation and referral to outside medical care as necessary.
 An accident report will be filed on all serious injuries.
 School personnel may need to arrange for immediate transport to a health care facility in serious cases of illness or injury.
-Parents/guardians, or emergency designee, will be contacted to make those arrangements.
+Parents/guardians, or emergency designee, will be contacted.
 In the case of emergency, 9-1-1 will be called and the parent/guardian, or emergency designee, will be contacted as soon as possible.

-Nits and Head Lice: CCSU recognizes Pediculosis (head lice) is a common challenge for families and agencies dealing with students.
-While lice cannot be completely eliminated, CCSU encourages cooperative measures within the school community to control for lice and nits.
-CCSU emphasizes keeping students in school when head lice is detected, rather than sending them home, risking unnecessary loss of school time.
-CCSU practice is based on VT Department of Health recommendations, which states that children should be allowed to return to school after proper treatment, and should not be prevented from returning to school because of the presence of nits.
-It is the practice of CCSU member school districts to prevent, monitor, and manage outbreaks of head lice at the school level.
+Nits and Head Lice: EWSD recognizes Pediculosis (head lice) is a common challenge for families and agencies dealing with students.
+While lice cannot be completely eliminated, EWSD encourages cooperative measures within the school community to control for lice and nits.
+EWSD emphasizes keeping students in school rather than sending them home when a health assessment advises this to be appropriate, risking unnecessary loss of school time.
+EWSD practice is based on VT Department of Health recommendations, which states that children should be allowed to return to school after proper treatment, and should not be prevented from returning to school because of the presence of nits.
+It is the practice of EWSD member school districts to prevent, monitor, and manage outbreaks of head lice at the school level.

 Non-Prescription Medication: School Health Office personnel administer non-prescription medication.
 A parent/guardian must complete and sign a Health Information Form yearly, and may indicate preference for their student to receive over-the-counter medications for the duration of each school year.
 Students may not carry any type of non prescription medication including but not limited to: ibuprofen, acetaminophen, cold/cough medicine of any type.